master-of-zen/Av1an/README.md

 Av1an is a video encoding framework.
 It can increase your encoding speed and improve cpu utilization by running multiple encoder processes in parallel.
 Target quality, VMAF plotting, and more, available to take advantage for video encoding.

+For help with av1an, please reach out to us on [Discord](https://discord.gg/Ar8MvJh) or file a GitHub issue.

 ## Features

 - Hyper-scalable video encoding